mmorrow24work/digital-twin-containerlab/BLOG.md

 I'm not sure how best to blog yet - the recommended options are :

-1. Start simple with README for essentials.
+1. Start simple with README for essentials
-1. Use Wiki if you want quick multipage docs/blog with minimal setup - I found that to use the Wiki feature on a private repo needs GitHub PRO ( Note : 2025/09/03 )
+2. Use Wiki if you want quick multipage docs/blog with minimal setup - I found that to use the Wiki feature on a private repo needs GitHub PRO ( Note : 2025/09/03 )
-1. For professional blogging, invest in GitHub Pages with Jekyll/Hugo.
+3. For professional blogging, invest in GitHub Pages with Jekyll/Hugo.
-1. Keep blog and docs content in source control to track history.
+4. Keep blog and docs content in source control to track history.
-1. Link blog prominently from README and Wiki for ease of discovery.
+5. Link blog prominently from README and Wiki for ease of discovery.

 # 2025/09/02